CortexIntelligentAutomation/docs/content/en/docs/2023.5/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

 1. To check all necessary ports are free, follow these steps.
     1. Open a Windows PowerShell (x64) window as administrator.
-    1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder using the following command, modifying the path as necessary:
+    1. Navigate PowerShell to inside the `v Innovation {{< version >}} - App Server Install Scripts` folder using the following command, modifying the path as necessary:

         ```powershell
         cd "C:\Install\Cortex Innovation {{< version >}} - App Server Install Scripts"